akka/alpakka/docs/src/main/paradox/jms/consumer.md

 The created @javadoc[ConnectionFactory](javax.jms.ConnectionFactory) is then used for the creation of the different JMS sources.

-The `JmsConsumerSettings` factories allow for passing the actor system to read from the default `alpakka.jms.consumer` section, or you may pass a `Config` instance which is resolved to a section of the same structure.
+The @apidoc[JmsConsumerSettings$] factories allow for passing the actor system to read from the default `alpakka.jms.consumer` section, or you may pass a `Config` instance which is resolved to a section of the same structure.

 Scala
 : @@snip [snip](/jms/src/test/scala/docs/scaladsl/JmsSettingsSpec.scala) { #consumer-settings }